 Dave is interested in art, music, cooking and community service.
-He and his wife, Mary, a fourth-grade teacher at St. Anne's Episcopal School, live in a faculty home overlooking Noxontown Pond.
+He and his wife, Mary, a fourth-grade teacher at St. Anne's Episcopal School, are the parents of two St. Andrew's alumni, Andrew '00 and Richard '04.
+They live in a faculty home overlooking Noxontown Pond.